duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 [router
 specs](https://www.relishapp.com/rspec/rspec-rails/v/3-5/docs/routing-specs) is
-not so usefull, so you should write only for some the you do not want to exists or when you have some extra logic in routing.
+not so usefull, so you should write only for some that you do not want to exists or when you have some extra logic in routing.

 Usefull matchers are `route_to` and `be_routable`